THE BIRDS AND OTHER WILDLIFE AROUND THE DELPHI CLUB AND ELSEWHERE ON ABACO

 PHOTOSHOP© I don’t have this.
 Mrs RH does and it’s a step too far for me.
 But I have the Mac-iThing.
 Mostly I try not to use is at all except to straighten and / or crop.
 Sometimes I use the exposure / contrast gizmos to enhance a darkish photo; or I use the definition / sharpness twiglet to add focus.
 The de-noise thing is a complete mystery – is it just me, or doesn’t it always make a bad image look worse?
 Anyway, over the months I have started to be able to tell on other blogs where a lot of ‘work’ has been done – I just prefer to keep it to a minimum.

 EQUIPMENT [added June 13 in response to a query] “I keep it VERY simple… Originally (post-Abaco, pre-blog days), a tiny shirt-pocket Canon Ixus; added a pocket Panasonic Lumix TZ3 [advantage: Leica lens]; post-blog’s faltering 1st steps, 18 months ago upgraded to Lumix FZ-45; this year added to it a basic 2x tele-extension.
 Recently replaced Lumix TZ3 after it took a dive in the sand at Casuarina in March, with a pocket Canon Powershot SX240.
 Almost invariably use auto-settings, as manual settings beyond my skills / comprehension.
 And the bird’s flown by then.
+Shoot at highest settings for image size and res on all occasions – use 8mb, 16mb or even 32mb cards to compensate for the image sizes.
+Remember, you can’t really retro-improve a photo taken on low settings.
 Take plenty of shots.
 Delete 90%.
 That’s it”.

 WIKI-USE I use various sources – books and online – for factual information.
 If it’s a wholesale lift, I credit it.
 If it’s simply general snippets of info commonly available I don’t always.
 And Wiki?
 Much has been said and written about its supposed unreliability, but I think that used with caution it is a terrific resource.
 Clearly you might raise an eyebrow over an entry about HM the Q saying “…in 1977 Her majesty enjoyed brief success playing maracas with Punk Band ‘The Sex Pistols’ until artistic differences and a brutal fist fight with Sir Sidney Vicious cause her to leave; she later played vibraphone on U2′s seminal ‘Achtung Baby’ “.
 Sometimes I credit Wiki for more obscure research; for basic information I have generally stopped doing so.
 So thanks Wiki, in particular for info about birds and animals, and for cross-references to other sources.